 Stoke Speaks Out delivers a wide range of quality training courses.
 You'll find examples of the types of courses we deliver below, which can also be tailored to suit your needs.
 If you are interested in purchasing training, please contact us for more information.

 Communicating with Confidence

 An essential course for anyone working in the Early Years, participants will explore attachment and communication development and the links between the two in depth.
-The course also covers how to support children who have a speech, language and communication need and when and how to refer to Speech and Language Therapy.
+The course also covers how to support children who have a speech, language and communication need.

 The Early Communication Screen is a quick, easy to administer screening tool designed to be delivered by practitioners in the Early Years workforce.
 It can be used to identify delay in understanding and spoken language skills and results enable practitioners to plan appropriate interventions and measure progress.
 The training will give participants the skills and knowledge to administer the Early Communication Screen accurately and interpret the results effectively.
 Download the flyer.

 This course explores the importance of vocabulary for children’s learning and how a vocabulary teaching approach can support children to reach their full potential.
 Participants will learn about and have opportunity to try practical strategies and ideas for developing children’s vocabulary.

 Supporting Children Learning English as an Additional Language

 This workshop will explore typical expectations and best practice for working with children learning English as an Additional Language (EAL) in the Early Years.
 Participants will consider other reasons why children may have little English, and will discover practical strategies for supporting all children at an early stage of language learning.